Mahar Regiment: Raising of the Mahar Regiment

 When in 1892 the Government of India issued orders banning the recruitment of the Mahars in the Indian Army, Subhedar Ramji Sakpal took a leading part in protesting against these unjust orders and approached the ever- helping Ranade to draft a petition appealing to the Government of India to rescind the unjust orders.
 A few years later, Bhim came across a copy of this petition in the bundle of his father's old papers.
 There were many attempts by the leaders of the Mahar community to persuade the Government to let them serve in the Army once again.
 Petitions to this effect were drafted by ex-soldiers such as Gopal Baba Walangkar in 1894 with the help of Mahadev Govind Ranade, and Shivram Janba Kamble in 1904.

 These petitions were supported in principle by the politician and social reformer Gopal Krishna Gokhale, who was opposed to the Martial Races theory.
 They were also supported by the Indian National Congress, who were also opposed to the recruiting policies of the Army.
-The recruitment policies of the British Indian Army continued until the beginning of the First World War in 1914.
-The shortage of men forced the Government to begin more broad-based recruiting, and the Mahars were at last allowed to enlist in the Army.
+The shortage of men at the outbreak of the First World War in 1914 forced the Government to begin more broad-based recruiting, and the Mahars were at last allowed to enlist in the Army.
 One battalion of Mahar troops, the 111th Mahars was raised in the June 1917.
-However, the battalion did not see much service during the War, and in 1920 it was merged with the 71st Punjabis.
-Finally, the battalion was disbanded in March 1921, and the Mahars were once again demobilised.
+However, the battalion did not see much service during the War, and in 1920 it was merged with the 71st Punjabis and was disbanded in March 1921.